Kylemc1413/Intro-Skip/README.md

 #### Allows you to skip intros and outros of songs that are longer than 5 seconds without any significant objects.
-#### Requires BeatSaberCustomUI
+#### Requires BeatSaberMarkupLanguage and Beat Saber Utils
-- Skips song to 2 seconds before first significant object.
+- Skips song to 2 seconds before first significant object if skipping intro.
-- Skips song to one second before end if skipping outro
+- Skips song to one second before the end of the song if skipping outro

-- Can be toggled in `UserData/modprefs.ini`, as well as on modifiers menu.
+- Can be toggled in `UserData/IntroSkip.ini`, as well as on modifiers menu in mods section.
+#### Changelog 3.0.0
+- Rewrite to not be a giant mess
+- Updated for Beat Saber 1.8.0, BSIPA 4
+- Now uses BeatSaberMarkupLanguage for UI
 #### Changelog 2.2.2
 - Removed excess logging
 #### Changelog 2.2.0